tgen/jetstream/README.md

 > TGen users on Dback can load the latest version of Python with `module load python`.

+The easiest way to install Jetstream is with Pip:

 ```shell
 pip3 install --upgrade --user git+https://github.com/tgen/jetstream.git@master
 ```